xeneta/ratestask/README.md

 * Provide any instructions needed to run the automation solution in `README.md`.

-* If you have any questions, please don't hesitate to ask us.
+* If you have any questions, please don't hesitate to contact us at tech-recruitment@xeneta.com

 # Theoretical section
 In this section we are seeking high-level answers, using a couple of paragraphs for each question.